BigAppa/AAMTool/README.md

 ### JAR

-Downalod the jar from https://sourceforge.net/projects/aamtool/
+Download the jar from https://sourceforge.net/projects/aamtool/